 My approach to coping skills for emotional pain

-To reduce or learn to live with our emotional stress is done by practicing alternative positive thoughts.
+Reducing or learning to live with our emotional stress is done by practising alternative, positive thoughts.
 These thoughts have to be supported by associated behaviours.

 Anxiety; Where fear takes over